-At the culmination of the festival season is a Gala Awards Night.
-Storytellers have the opportunity to walk the red carpet, interact with peers, and connect with representatives of local organisations and community, and have their stories be witnessed and celebrated by an audience from across different Perth regions, before being awarded for their efforts and encouraged to pursue their passions.
+At the culmination of each year's festival season is our Gala Awards Night.
+Storytellers have the opportunity to walk the red carpet, interact with peers, and connect with representatives of local organisations and the community, and have their stories be witnessed and celebrated by an audience from across different WA regions, before being awarded for their efforts and encouraged to pursue their passions.

-You can enter your projects for free (and submit as many different entries as you like) before our Regular Deadline for entries on 11th August, 2024.
+You can enter your projects for free (and submit as many different entries as you like) before our deadline for entries at 11:59 pm AWST on 31st July, 2025.

 MAIN CATEGORIES:

-For each of these five main categories, the winner will receive a $1,000 1st place prize.
 There will also be Awards of Recognition to be announced at a later date and awarded at our Gala Awards Night.
+These Awards of Recognition are yet TBA.

 By submitting to this festival, you agree and acknowledge that: